cllckn/information-and-communication-technologies/module7/README.md

   <p id="text">This is a paragraph.</p>

   <script>
-    // Runs the function only AFTER the HTML document is fully loaded
+    // It ensures the jQuery statements run after the HTML document (DOM) is fully loaded and ready.
+    // jQuery shortcut for $(document).ready()
     $(function () {

       // Attach a click event listener to the button with id="hide-btn":
       // When the user clicks the button, jQuery triggers the anonymous callback function registered in the
       // on("click", ...) handler.
 This callback runs immediately and executes $("#text").hide(), which hides the
       // selected element from the page.
       $("#hide-btn").on("click", function () {

         // When the button is clicked, hide the element with id="text"